When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

 Cloze thinks it has a solution.
 It’s an online service that imports your existing contact list, find duplicates, and scours the social web for updated information.
 It aims to be your central source of truth for the people and businesses you interact with.

-It shares some features with customer relationship management (CRM) apps (which we wrote about recently) but is easier to use.
+It shares some features with customer relationship management (CRM) apps but is easier to use.
 The focus is to provide you with everything you need to know about your contacts without burying you in data.

 Free, with plans starting at $19.99 a month.

-There are a number of organization apps out there, but only a few have proven to be worth their while.
+There are several organization apps out there, but only a few have proven worth their while.

 This carefully curated list contains only the apps that can best help every business owner increase their productivity with stronger organization tools – be sure to take a look.